leebyron/til/entries/staff eng archetypes.md

   Engineer's impact may be near absent from another.
 It can be hard to even define base expectations.

 A different approach is necessary.
-Rather than define one set of expectations for Staff Eng, describe [Staff Eng Archetypes] (one of many fantastic resources from [staffeng.com](https://staffeng.com/)).
-Archetypes, or Personas, is a concept borrowed from literature, psychology and UX design, with the goal to simultaneously describe the diversity of the role by breaking it into different smaller groups, while also generalizing within each group.
+Rather than defining one set of expectations, describe [Staff Eng Archetypes][^staffeng.com].
+Archetypes (or Personas) are a concept borrowed from literature, psychology and UX design, with the goal to simultaneously describe the diversity of the role by breaking it into different smaller groups, while also generalizing within each group.
 The staffeng.com article describes four of these Staff Eng archetypes:

+[^staffeng.com]:
+    One of many fantastic resources from [staffeng.com](https://staffeng.com/)!

 - The _Tech Lead_ guides the technical execution of a particular team via day to day leadership.
 The most common Staff Eng archetype, and a natural extension